garylirocks/quickrefs/datadog.markdown

 Three types:

 - **Agent-based (AKA. checks)**
-  - Use a Python class method called `check`, executes every 15 seconds
+  - Use a Python class method called `check`, executed every 15 seconds
   - A check could collects multiple metrics, events, logs and service checks
     - eg. use `http_check` to collect metrics from an HTTP endpoint, it generates metrics like `network.http.can_connect`, `network.http.response_time`, etc
+  - Some are considered core integrations, eg. disk, Docker, Nginx, MySQL, Redis, etc
   - You can define custom checks, see [here](https://docs.datadoghq.com/developers/custom_checks/write_agent_check/), you need to create a custom Python file `checks.d/my_custom_check.py`, and then `conf.d/my_custom_check.yaml` (could be in a sub-folder like `conf.d/my_custom_check/conf.yaml` as well)
   - Commands:
     ```sh